eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

   to help you do it (although your mileage may vary on how useful those tips will be to you).

+- Asides from meekly pointing to other resources, there's not much I can do to
+  help: this stuff really comes from a combination of intuition, statistical knowledge and good ol' experience.
+I can, however, cite some examples to give you a better idea.
+  - The [_horseshoe
+    distribution_](http://proceedings.mlr.press/v5/carvalho09a.html) is known to
+    be a good shrinkage prior, as it is _very_ spikey near zero, and has _very_ long tails.
+However, modelling it using one parameter can give multimodal posteriors - an exceptionally bad result.
+The trick is to reparameterize and model it as the product of two parameters: one to create spikiness at zero, and one to create long tails (which makes sense: to sample from the horseshoe, take the product of samples from a normal and a half-Cauchy).

 ## Model Diagnostics

 - Admittedly the distinction between the previous section and this one is